valeriansaliou/bloom/PACKAGING.md

     3. Bump Debian package version in `debian/rules` to `1.0`

 3. **How to build Bloom for Linux on MacOS:**
-    1. `rust-musl-builder cargo build --target=x86_64-unknown-linux-musl --release`
+    1. `rust-musl-builder-stable cargo build --target=x86_64-unknown-linux-musl --release`

 4. **How to package built binary and release it on GitHub:**
     1. `mkdir bloom`